 According to Buffer, the main customer support metrics are the following:

 That’s right, efficient customer support could drive your customer experience to the skies, boost the retention rates and decrease customer churn.

 Take care of your customer service, check:

-Customer feedback is customers' opinion about your product.
-Customer feedback helps you understand what drives your customer satisfaction rates (or impact factors*), and simultaneously, understand revenue drivers and reasoning behind customer churn and retention.
+Customer feedback is customers’ opinions about your product.
+Customer feedback helps you understand what drives your customer satisfaction rates (or impact factors*), and simultaneously, understand revenue drivers and the reasoning behind customer churn and retention.

-A customer journey, also called buyer's journey, is a complete individual experience with your brand.
+A customer journey also called a buyer’s journey, is a completely individual experience with your brand.
 The journey includes all the touch points and engagements that an individual has with a brand.